 Her interest in producing work within and about performative transactions – mounting projects that are predicated on the very act of a prolonged and invested exchange between people – and an attempt to open up a dialogue between the body and the spaces it traverses, has led to a number of works developed in situ/in socius.
 Whether taking the form of public interventions and infiltrating actions involving meditative moments that subtly impress upon the urban landscape and surrounding architecture, or of relational one-on-one encounters in intimate spaces, or even a combination of both, this insinuation of physical presences into a given context has been her strategy of attempting to produce a transformative moment.
 Disrupting the quotidian, creating spontaneous intimacy, blurring the line between “real-time” and “art-time,” she is ultimately interested in exploring and revealing a “performative consciousness” – a state of being that underscores the potential performativity of any situation and constantly shifts, even while it shapes, our self-perception and the perception of the space that surrounds us.

-Considered a pioneer of transactional practices in Quebec, Stanton has presented exhibitions, performances, interventions, and films/videos in Canada, the U.S., Europe, Australia, Japan and Mexico.
+Considered a pioneer of transactional practices in Quebec, Stanton has presented exhibitions, performances, interventions, and films/videos in Canada, the U.S., Europe, Australia, Japan, Mexico, and Cuba.
 Her first book Impure, Reinventing the Word: The Theory, Practice and Oral History of Spoken Word in Montreal (conundrum press, 2001), co-authored with Vincent Tinguely, chronicled a vibrant artistic movement via interviews with over 75 artists.
 Her second book, The 7th Sense, co-authored with the TouVA collective (Sylvie Tourangeau, Anne Bérubé and Stanton), draws upon a profound exploration of “the performative” in performance art (SAGAMIE édition d’art, 2017).
+In 2018 Stanton was a recipient of the PRIX POWERHOUSE, a biennial recognition award that celebrates women-identified artists who have reached the mid-stage in their career and contribute in a significant and sustained way to the cultural life of Montreal, and in 2020 she will begin a research-creation PhD in Art Education at Concordia University, exploring “Doing Nothing” as a creative vehicle in artistic process through examining the role of rest/pause/interval in both performance art contexts & everyday spaces like the classroom.